QuBruin/DynamicCircuit/README.md

 # Initialize a virtual environment

-You can replicate all our results in this Hackthon on your own computer.
-Please create a virtual python environment, which we call yalehack, and intall the required package by running the following commands.
+You can replicate all our results in this Hackathon on your own computer.
+Please create a virtual python environment, which we call yalehack, and install the required package by running the following commands.